-The most noticeable feature of the four-story temple still is the roof—a large covered area that served as a party spot where popular jazz bands performed throughout the Roaring Twenties.
-Known colloquially as The Roof, flyers from that era advertise the likes of Duke Ellington, Count Basie, and a young Louis Armstrong performing “on the roof.”
+The most noticeable feature of the four-story temple still is the roof, a large covered area that served as a party spot where popular jazz bands performed throughout the Roaring Twenties.
+Known colloquially as The Roof, the likes of Duke Ellington, Count Basie, and a young Louis Armstrong performed “on the roof.”
 Like other buildings in Shreveport with a colorful music history, the Calanthean Temple was almost lost to history.
 Luckily, the building was saved from ruin.
 The current owners Jason Brown and his partner Melissa Albritton are currently renovating the building.

 In its musical heyday, Shreveport-Bossier also had its own roster of legends.
-Stan Lewis was a record producer, songwriter and owner of Stan’s Record Shop.
-Lewis was known nationwide for his vast record collection and connections and influence in the music industry.
-Lewis later founded Jewel Records which released albums by Dale Hawkins and Lightnin’ Hopkins among many others.
+Stan Lewis was a record producer, songwriter, and owner of Stan’s Record Shop.
+Lewis was known nationwide for his nationwide record mail order and distribution service and connections and influence in the music industry.
+Lewis later went on to found Jewel Records.
 One of Lewis’ earliest customers was a young man named Bob Zimmerman, who later took the stage name Bob Dylan.

 “Our local history is entangled with multiple components including the people, places, and things,” Rich said.
 “Shreveport is full of amazing buildings that were witness to amazing stories that not only need to be protected and honored but shared as well.”